kmill/cse290q-25sp/README.md

 3. In VS Code, open the `cse-290q-25sp` folder.

 You may consider installing the [Error Lens](https://marketplace.visualstudio.com/items?itemName=usernamehw.errorlens) VS Code extension.
 I don't usually use it, but I enable it when doing live coding.

+VS Code tip: on the "Lean Infoview" panel, click the "..." and select "Lock Group".
+This prevents this panel from being used when files are opened.